 |1.0-2.0 ct.||D - F||G - H||H||K - L||> L|

 |> 2.0 ct.||D - F||G||H||I - J||> J|

 Round Cut Diamond Clarity Guide

-The GIA grades clarity of round cut diamonds on a scale from IF to I3, where IF means a flawless stone and I3 indicates a heavily included diamond.
+The GIA grades clarity of round cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

 For round cut diamonds, like for any other shape, the most important is to determine if the gemstone is eye clean.
 In other words, you should feel comfortable to buy a diamond which inclusions are not visible without magnification.
 In case you still prefer flawless stones, be ready to pay a premium price.